Tools

 NX1116

-High-Pressure kit for actively leaking crack repair of small leaking concrete cracks on poured concrete foundations.
-Includes 25 Injection packers, Polyurethane foam, and application tools.
+High-Pressure DIY kit for repairing small leaking concrete cracks.
+Includes 25 injection packers, polyurethane, high-pressure tool, and installation tools.

 $199.00 USD